Darkwing-Duck/tic-tac-toe-test/README.md

 # Tic Tac Toe Game
-The idea of the project is just to demonstrate how could be done game architecture using Unity Engine.
+The idea of the project is just to demonstrate skills of designing game architecture.

 ### Overview
 The game looks pretty simple.
 It has 2 screens: HomeScreen and GameScreen.
 Home screen consists of 3 buttons to run the match in 3 different ways: